15 Awesome Things to do in La Fortuna Costa Rica

-The two most popular springs to visit is at The Springs and Tabacon hotel.
+The two most popular springs are The Springs and Tabacon hotel.
 They both offer hot springs that are surrounded by tons of natural beauty, small waterfalls, and more.
 If you have ever seen pictures of the La Fortuna area, you have likely come across photos from one of these springs, because they are considered very photo-worthy.

-Tabacon offers several types of day passes.
+Tabacón offers several types of day passes.
 They come with either lunch or dinner, and the prices vary depending on the time you choose to visit.
 They start at $75 and go up from there.
+Tabacon’s restaurant is also known as one of the best places to eat in La Fortuna.
 You can find Tabacón day passes here.

 There are also the FREE natural hot springs.
-They are very popular among locals, and they are located right outside the Tabacon Resort.
-As you are driving by, there will be people directing you to park for a small fee of around $5 USD.
+They are very popular among locals and located right outside the Tabacon Resort.
+As you drive by, people will be directing you to park for a small fee of around $5 USD.
 You can’t miss it!
-If you go here, I would recommend some type of water shoe or more heavy-duty sandal since it is slippy and rocky.
+If you go here, I would recommend some type of water shoe or more heavy-duty sandal, since it is slippy and rocky.

 In google, it comes up as Free Natural Hot Springs River.